 The Corsair HS70 SE is not the first wireless headset I’ve tested so we have plenty of wireless gears as a benchmark of its performance.
 That includes the VOID PRO and my Philips SHP9500S with a Bluetooth adapter.
 Range wise, we are looking at a decently ranged 2.4GHz band wireless device.
 Decent, since the range is about 35 feet give or take.
 Go out of the LoS and we’re looking at 10 feet at most.
 As for the battery, it could last up to the rated 16 hour of run time so this headset is actually good for 2 days or more depending on your daily usage.
 Battery charges fast too with just an hour and a half required from zero to full.

 Design and build quality wise, I’d like to say that the HS70 is astounding at the very least.
 I’ve dropped this (desk height) and it still works without any damage or creaks introduced.
 Now what I’d like Corsair to improve here is the volume control.
 A slider will do, or something similar to the VOID PRO’s rocker.
 Luckily, comfort is excellent – which is miles ahead over its bigger brother.

-Performance again, is top-notch for a wireless device.
+Performance again, is top-notch for a wireless device, provided that it only has a sampling rate of 16-bit/48KHz – a shame, but one of the best in class to be honest.
 The HS70 SE actually features the same 50mm driver with the VOID PRO yet isolation is so much better.

 Now pricing is set around $100 USD for the HS70 SE Wireless Gaming Headset.
 A competitive price I must say for a fun yet feature rich and performance oriented wireless device.